dojo/docs/dojox/grid/DataGrid.rst

 Introduction
 ============

 Grids are familiar in the client/server development world.
 Basically a grid is a kind of mini spreadsheet, commonly used to display details on master-detail forms.
 From HTML terms, a grid is a "super-table" with its own scrollable viewport.
 This document covers the ``dojox/grid/DataGrid``.
-Beginning with Dojo 1.7, you should use the ``dgrid``, a next-generation grid component that takes full advantage of modern browsers and object stores.
+Beginning with Dojo 1.7, you should use ``dgrid`` or ``gridx``, next-generation grid components that take full advantage of modern browsers and object stores.

 .. code-example ::